NayeemurR/quizread_backend/design/notes/concept_design_changes.md

 I decided to not implement the promptAnnotation action.
 This is because I feel as if this is a more frontend related action that can be handled with a sync.
 Since this assignment is for the backend, I decided to not implement it.

 I added a bookId field to the Annotate concept.
-This is because I need to know the bookId to get the annotations for a specific book.
+This is because I need to know the bookId to get the annotations for a specific book and send it to the frontend.

 ### FocusTimer